2 suicide attacks outside Kabul airport; Russia says 13 dead | Law-Order

 - Afghanistan

-Two suicide bombers and gunmen attacked crowds of Afghans flocking to Kabul's airport Thursday, transforming a scene of desperation into one of horror in the waning days of an airlift for those fleeing the Taliban takeover.
-At least 13 people were killed and 15 wounded, Russian officials said.
+Two suicide bombers and gunmen attacked crowds of Afghans flocking to Kabul's airport on Thursday, transforming a scene of desperation into one of horror in the waning days of an airlift for those fleeing the Taliban takeover.
+At least 13 people were killed and dozens wounded, Russian officials and aid workers said.

+At least 12 US service members were among the dead, including 11 Marines and one Navy medic, according to two US officials.
+Officials say a number of US military troops were wounded and warned the toll could grow.
+It was not clear if they were included in the Russian toll.

-A U.S. official said the complex attack was believed to have been carried out by the Islamic State group.
+A second US official said the complex attack was believed to have been carried out by the Islamic State group.
 The IS affiliate in Afghanistan is far more radical than the Taliban, who recently took control of the country in a lightning blitz and condemned the attack.

-Western officials had warned of a major attack, urging people to leave the airport, but that advice went largely unheeded by Afghans desperate to escape the country in the last few days of an American-led evacuation before the U.S. officially ends its 20-year presence on Aug.
-31.
+Western officials had warned of a major attack, urging people to leave the airport, but that advice went largely unheeded by Afghans desperate to escape the country in the last few days of an American-led evacuation before the US officially ends its 20-year presence on August 31.

+Russia's Foreign Ministry gave the first official casualty count, but the numbers continued to grow.
+Emergency, an Italian charity that operates hospitals in Afghanistan, said it had received 60 patients wounded in the airport attack, in addition to 10 who were dead when they arrived.

+''Surgeons will be working into the night,'' said Marco Puntin, the charity's manager in Afghanistan.
+The wounded overflowed the triage zone into the physiotherapy area and more beds were being added, he said.

 Even as the area was hit, evacuation flights continued to take off from Kabul airport.